Harrisburg is Being Hot RN

 I, in fact, have been.
 That was the most honest answer I could come up with (though I could have said anything, no one cares), feeling like I’m neither here nor there.
 This year (and the past few) have been really rough…for other people.
 My family back east has collectively been dealing with some health issues.
 I’ve had friends go through rough breakups, blow up their lives and move (more than once).
 I’ve had friends and colleagues who have lost people important to them.
 Some good things have also happened to my friends.
 Some of these same friends have landed dream jobs, got married, and started building new lives elsewhere.

 I’ve been holding steady.
 Yes, it’s been hard having some of my closest friends move away, it’s been hard grappling with loss of my perceived “badass” identity as I’ve lost the motivation for any consistent training on the bike.
 It’s become increasingly harder for me to live so far away from my family, to a point that I’m questioning whether I should just move.
-It’s been frustrating hoping I would meet someone by now so that I could have a do-over on the whole partnership thing, in the landscape (dumpster fire) of modern dating, where it feels like everyone is jaded (emotionally unavailable), “ethically non-monogamous” (probably lying about the ethical part- also why do you need like nine girlfriends!?), or just downright creepy.
+It’s been frustrating to hope that I would meet someone by now and have a do-over on the whole partnership thing while existing in the landscape (dumpster fire) of modern dating, where it feels like everyone is jaded, unavailable in 20,000 different ways, or just downright creepy.
 I also have been doing a lot of inner work to enjoy and appreciate my singlehood, yet the thought that I may never meet someone, because I may or may not – that’s just fact, is still pretty painful.

 At the same time, I am comfortable where I am, in my cozy home, in a beautiful place with unlimited outdoor access, and in a job where I am engaged and feel appreciated.
 I love my family, I have good friends here, and I have good friends far away.
 I’m dealing with a cold right now and frustrated because I was sick last month, but I am otherwise healthy and active.
-There is lots to appreciate in the face of feeling stuck between staying to continue building my life here, or starting over somewhere closer to family; between wanting love, while refusing to settle or give up my time and my independence.
-This all leads me to my next point:
+There is lots to appreciate even while feeling stuck between continuing to build my life here, or starting over somewhere closer to family; between wanting love, yet refusing to settle or give up my time and my independence.

 End of an Era